True Multipartite Entanglement Hardy Test: Modified Hardy's conditions for the general case

-In summary, our modified Hardy-type test does not involve any statistical inequality.
-For $n$ qubit systems, we prove the uniqueness and purity of the Hardy state, and for the general case its genuine $n$-partite entanglement.
-We show that multi-qubit Hardy correlations allow one to find a simple anonymous veto protocol.
-Finally we remark that we also studied the maximum probability of success, $q$, of the modified Hardy-type test (\ref{HardyMGG}) for three two-level systems under a generalized non-signaling theory and in quantum theory.
-We found that the maximum value of the probability for quantum theory is $0.0181938$, and for GNST it is 1/3.
-Interestingly, for both cases maximal $q$ is lower than for two two qubits.
+{\em Conclusions.} In summary, our modified Hardy-type test does not involve any statistical inequality.
+For $N$ qubit systems, we prove the uniqueness and purity of the Hardy state, and for the general case its genuine $N$-partite entanglement.
+Finally we remark that we also studied the maximum probability of success, $q$, of the modified Hardy-type test (\ref{HardyMGG}) for three two-level systems under a {\em generalized non-signaling theory (GNST)} and in quantum theory.
+We found that the maximum value of the probability for quantum theory is $0.0181938$, and for {\em GNST} it is 1/3.
+Interestingly, for both cases maximal $q$ is lower than for two two-level systems.
+Whereas, the maximum probability of success of conventional Hardy-type argument (\ref{HardyG}) in {\em GNST} for both two two-level systems and three two-level systems turns out to be $\frac{1}{2}$ \cite{CGKKRR10}.

+On the course of preparing this work we have learned about other generalization of Hardy paradox for qubits system \cite{OH}, greatly inspired by our result, presented in \cite{1303.0128}, an arXiv e-print superseded by this manuscript.
+This shows that manipulating the conditions used in the Hardy paradox allow to choose a class of multi-qubit entanglement detected, but the key feature is to refer to marginal probabilities.